rasachdev/data146/fixmidterm.md

 ```
 The optimal alpha value for the MSE in the Lasso regression is 0.00186.
 This optimal alpha value is the same as the optimal alpha value in question 20.

 There were a few reasons why I went wrong.
 The first was my DoKFold function.
+My calculation for the MSE calculation in the DoKFold function was wrong.
+I was also taking the wrong varibles into account when doing the calculations.
+In addition, indtead of using ```np.argmin()```, I used ```np.argmax()```.
+So I was getting the wrong answers as well.
+With this, I was able to minimize the error which is what we want.